CarterKwon/ai-scholars-hackathon/README.md

 Now, go into the developer portal and click on endpoints.
 Click the HTTPS radio button and enter your unqiue URL in the `Default Region` area.
 Mine was `https://better-lovecraft.bespoken.link`.
 Then, in the dropdown box right below that select `My development endpoint is a subdomain of a domain that has a wildcard certificate from a certificate authority`.
 Click `Save Endpoints` and you're ready to get testing using the bespoken proxy!

+You'll see the request/response JSON along with any `console.log()` statements in the debug console.

 ## Useful Commands For The ASK CLI

 **Get the latest language model**